eclipse-californium/californium/cf-utils/cf-cluster/README.md

 ## k8s Blue/Green Update With DTLS Graceful Restart

-With the upcoming 3.0, _Scandium_ offers saving and loading of DTLS states.
+Since the release 3.0, _Scandium_ offers saving and loading of DTLS states.

 That enables a implementation of a blue-green update without losing the DTLS states.
 Client may continue to send data without new handshakes.
 To switch between blue/green takes a small couple of seconds.
 The client, which sends data in that switching-period, will therefore lose their messages or they will need to resend them.
 Therefore `CON` messages are very well for this case.
 DTLS handshakes with the switching period will fail, the clients are required to retry the handshake later.